Stuzanna/Data-Analyst-Project/README.md

 Query1 is for the data exploration, QueriesPart2 is for getting the data for the visualisation.
 Temp files were for holding temporary queries to help troubleshoot and explore other items.

+## Running with new data

+If you wish to run a version of this yourself you can, download the data from the *our world in data* link above, bring the data into your SQL database, run the cleanup script, use queries in QueriesPart2 (make minor adjustments based on your data, using comments as a guide).
+You'll now have tables that can be used in Tableau for the visualisation.

 # Conclusion